Hebrew Alphabet

 13. mem Play 40 Water, Measure, Money, Mammon, in Hebrew Mayim meaning Waters.
 If a final letter (600), displayed as

-14. nun Play 50 Snake, fish
+14. nun Play 50 Multiply, swarm

-2. Other words starting with Nun are Nephesh (souls, creatures), Nahash (snake), Neshama (breath).
+2. Other words starting with Nun are Nephesh (souls, creatures) Nahash (snake) Neshama (breath).

 15. samekh Play 60 Circle, stake, support, becoming the letter X in later alphabets.
 In Hebrew Samak meaning Lay Hands on for anointing, Surround, Sustain